CyberView X5 - Scanner BRAUN - Free user manual and instructions

 1. Plug the AC adapter into an AC power source FIRST before plugging it into the scanner.

 2. Attach the USB cable to the computer using the standard USB adapter end.
-Attach the USB adapter end of the cable to back panel of the scanner.
+Attach the USB adapter end of the cable to the back panel of the scanner.

 3. Switch on the power on the front side of the scanner.